 Branchline weight amount and the distance the weight is from the hook affect the sink rate of the baited hook, and contribute to determining the eventual gear soak depth (Brothers et al., 2001; Gilman et al., 2005; Robertson et al., 2010b, 2013; Melvin et al., 2013, 2014; Wolfaardt, 2015).
-The further a weight is located from the hook, the more time it takes for the weight to affect the sink rate of the baited hook during setting, and the less likely the weight is to have an effect on the availability of baited hooks to surface-foraging seabirds during hauling (Brothers et al., 2001; Robertson et al., 2010b; Gilman et al., 2014b).
+The further a weight is located from the hook, the more time it takes for the weight to affect the sink rate and concomitant availability of the baited hook to seabirds during setting.
+Similarly, the further the weight is from the hook, the less likely the weight is to have an effect on the availability of baited hooks to surface-foraging seabirds during hauling (Brothers et al., 2001; Robertson et al., 2010b; Gilman et al., 2014b).
 Prescribed weight amounts and distance from the hook are included as an option for meeting seabird bycatch mitigation requirements by some tuna RFMOs (Clarke et al., 2014; Gilman et al., 2014a).
 See Section 3.2.3 for a discussion of interacting effects of leader material and branchline weighting designs (crew is less likely to place weights close to hooks when monofilament leaders are used).
 Section 3.2.5 discusses the mechanism for observed effects of pelagic longline soak depth on catch and survival rates.